Central Balkan National Park

 The park falls within the Rodope montane mixed forests terrestrial ecoregion of the Palearctic temperate broadleaf and mixed forest.
-It is home of rare and endangered wildlife species and communities, self-regulating ecosystems of biological diversity, as well as historical sites of global cultural and scientific significance.
-The flora is represented by 2340 species and subspecies of plants.
+It is home to rare and endangered wildlife species and communities, self-regulating ecosystems of biological diversity, as well as historical sites of global cultural and scientific significance.
+The park's flora includes 2,340 species and subspecies of plants.
 Forests occupy 56% of the total area.
-There are 59 species of mammals, 224 species of birds, 14 species of reptiles, 8 species of amphibia and 6 species of fish, as well as 2387 species of invertebrates.
+There are 59 species of mammals, 224 species of birds, 14 species of reptiles, 8 species of amphibia and 6 species of fish, as well as 2,387 species of invertebrates.

 History

 The Central Balkan National Park was established in 1991 to conserve the unique natural scenery and heritage of this area and protect the customs and livelihood of the local population.
-The Park Directorate, a regional body of the Ministry of the Environment and Waters manages the Park.
+The Park Directorate, a regional body of the Ministry of the Environment and Waters, manages the Park.
 The Directorate engages local organizations, volunteers, and mountain enthusiasts in pursuing its goals.